fission-codes/fission-codes-web/fission-codes/fission-codes.md

 has_children: true
 parent: FISSION Codes
 permalink: /fission-codes/
+nav_order: 2
 ---

-# ERC-1066: FISSION Codes
+# FISSION Status Codes
+{: .no_toc }
-## Broadly applicable status codes for Ethereum smart contracts.
+## Broadly applicable status codes for smart contracts.
+{: .no_toc }

+* Submitted to the Ethereum Improvement Process as ERC-1066

 [![CircleCI](https://circleci.com/gh/fission-suite/fission-codes.svg?style=svg)](https://circleci.com/gh/expede/ethereum-status-codes) [![Maintainability](https://api.codeclimate.com/v1/badges/a1ef619028bc0786c327/maintainability)](https://codeclimate.com/github/expede/ethereum-status-codes/maintainability)

-This standard outlines a common set of Ethereum status codes (ESC) in the same vein as HTTP statuses.
+This standard outlines a common set of Status Codes in the same vein as HTTP statuses.
 This provides a shared set of signals to allow smart contracts to react to situations autonomously, expose localized error messages to users, and so on.